duty-bound/ramda/Ramda.md

 R.type(undefined) //"Undefined"
 ```
 #### unFold
 Builds a list from a seed value, which is the second parameter.
-The first parameter is an iterator function
+The first parameter is an iterator function which must either return false, in which case the iteration stops, or else an array with two elements: the first is the seed value for the current iteration, and the second is the operation
 ## Mapping

 #### addIndex